-The contribution rates for revised scheme members are to be increased with effect from the first pay day in May 1994, and further increased with effect from the last pay day in October 1994.
-The latter adjustment will not apply if the minimum transfer rate of 50% is achieved by the end of the transfer period, or extended period, and a notice to that effect is published in the Government Gazette within 14 days after the expiry of the transfer period or extended transfer period as the case may be.
+The contribution rates for revised scheme members are to be increased with effect from the 1 May 1994, and further increased with effect from 29 October 1994.
+The latter adjustment will not apply if the minimum transfer rate of 50% is achieved by the end of the transfer period, or extended period, as certified by a notice published by the Board in the Government Gazette.

 A revised scheme member who elects to transfer to the new scheme ceases to be entitled to a benefit from the revised scheme and accrues an entitlement to a lump sum benefit from the new scheme equal to a transfer multiple of final average salary calculated in accordance with the formula set out in the Act.
+The transfer multiple may be adjusted by the Board on the advice of an actuary in the case of a member who has optional units or additional recognised service, so as to take into account any payment which would have been due from that member on or before retirement.

 Clause 83 confirms that benefit entitlements from the State Superannuation Fund in respect of Masters of the Supreme Court of Victoria who on 1 January 1991 were contributing to the fund became payable under another Act.
-It also provides that pensions payable to or in respect of Masters of the Supreme Court that were in force on that date continue to be paid in accordance with the State Superannuation Act.
-The Minister must reduce any amount payable from the Consolidated Fund by an amount determined by the
+It also provides that pensions payable to or in respect of Masters of the Supreme Court that were in force on that date continue to be paid in accordance with the State Superannuation Act 1988.
+The Minister must reduce any amount payable from the Consolidated Fund by an appropriate amount determined by the Board.